December 5, 2024

 10 Reasons Your Peace Lily Leaves Are Turning Black (With Fixes)

 Which can be a worry or disappointing.
-Understandably you want your peace lily to be as healthy and beautiful as possible.
+Understandably you want your peace lily to be as healthy as possible and looking it’s best.

-So let’s go through the common causes and the steps you can take to remedy them.
+So let’s go through the common causes for black leaves and the steps you can take to fix what’s going on.

 1. Overwatering